-- If you do not receive a challenge or appeal, and the parking charge is unpaid, you may send a final reminder. - You must wait until at least 14 days after you sent the notification letter before sending a final reminder.
+- If you do not receive a challenge or appeal, and the parking charge is unpaid, you may send a final reminder. - You must wait until at least 14 days after you sent the notification letter before sending a final reminder. - You should make it clear in the final reminder how to make the payment and what you will do next if you do not receive payment.

-- You should make it clear in the final reminder how to make the payment and what you will do next if you do not receive payment. - c Court action or charge recovery - When you have sent the final reminder, you must wait at least 14 days before taking further action, such as starting court action or debt recovery against the keeper.
+When you have sent the final reminder, you must wait at least 14 days before taking further action, such as starting court action or debt recovery against the keeper.